top of page

 What excites you about patterned textiles?

-Pattern can be an intercession, a celebration, a prayer, and a voice.
-As a very young child I remember lying on the floor upon thousands of patches of cloth, watching my mother create quilts.
-The patterns were like little books to me; each pattern seemed to have its own story, references, colours and characters.
-Detail is exciting.
-Sketching from life is pivotal in my work.
-The detailed illustrations, created from real-life narratives, shape how I then communicate wider, universal questions and ideas.
+I feel pattern can be an intercession, a celebration, a prayer, and a voice.
+This idea grew from my childhood, surrounded by myriad patches of cloth, watching my mother create quilts.
+The patterns were like little books to me; each with its own story, history, colour and characters.